This page provides details about security, cleaning and social-distancing arrangements in court and tribunal buildings.

 If an alert is still sounding after you have made three attempts to walk through the archway detector, court security officers will need to conduct a search with a hand-held detector.

-- If you decline you will be asked to leave the building and you will need to contact HMCTS and legal counsel by phone
+- if you decline you will be asked to leave the building and you will need to contact us or your legal representative by phone

 Social distancing within the building

-- Advising you to leave empty seats between you and other people in the waiting area.
-You can help by making sure you do
+- advise you to leave empty seats between you and other people in the waiting area

-- Restricting the number of people using the toilets/washrooms at any given point in time.
-You can help by keeping a 2m distance if there is a queue
+- restrict the number of people using the toilets or washrooms at any given point in time

-- Advising when you can enter or leave courtrooms, to avoid cross-traffic in the doors and to restrict the number of people in court in the public galleries at any point in time
+- advise when you can enter or leave courtrooms, to avoid cross-traffic in the doors and to restrict the number of people in court or in the public galleries at any point in time

 Wear a face covering

 You are required to wear a face covering in all public and communal parts of our buildings unless you are exempt.